[Skip to Content]

 • Make sure your child doesn't share food, drinks, napkins, handkerchiefs, or towels with other family members.

 • Teach your child to cover all sneezes or coughs.
-If a tissue isn't handy, kids should sneeze or cough into a shirtsleeve, not their hands.
+If a tissue isn't handy, kids should sneeze or cough into their elbow, not their hands.

 • Remind everyone to wash their hands well and often.

-• Give your child a new toothbrush after the antibiotic treatment starts and he or she is no longer contagious.
+• Give your child a new toothbrush after the antibiotic treatment starts and they're no longer contagious.

 How Can I Help My Child Feel Better?

 Home care can help your child feel better while battling strep throat.
-Give plenty of liquids to prevent dehydration, such as water or ginger ale, especially if he or she has had a fever.
+Give plenty of liquids to prevent dehydration, such as water or oral rehydration solution (like Pedialyte, Enfalyte, or a store brand), especially if your child had a fever.
+If it hurts to swallow, try serving soft foods.
+Warm things like soup, tea, or hot chocolate can be soothing.
+So can frozen treats like smoothies, popsicles, or ice cream.
 Avoid orange juice, grapefruit juice, lemonade, or other acidic beverages, which can irritate a sore throat.
-Warm liquids like soups, sweetened tea, or hot chocolate can be soothing.